konskons11/INFO/README.md

 NCBI-search.sh -> Extraction of host and geographic origin data of virus protein sequences.

-Chord Diagram of highly similar variants of viruses in two or more mosquito species.
+chord.csv, chord2.txt, circlize.R -> Chord Diagram of highly similar variants of viruses in two or more mosquito species.